UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carefully reviewing the fine print can help you avoid unexpected costs in your natural gas plan.

-The cheapest natural gas plan on paper is not always the most affordable option once the hidden fees hit your monthly statement.
-Beyond the advertised per therm rate, the specific natural gas contract terms you agree to will govern your actual costs.
-Treat your provider agreement like any major financial document and scan the fine print before signing.
+The cheapest natural gas supplier on paper is not always the most affordable option once the hidden fees hit your monthly statement.
+Beyond the advertised per therm rate, the specific contract terms you agree to will fundamentally govern your actual costs.
+Treat your provider agreement like any major financial document and scan the fine print — specifically the “Terms of Service” or “Disclosure Statement” — before signing.

 Use this contract checklist to identify potential red flags:

 • Early Termination Fees (ETFs): These penalties are charged if you break a fixed-rate contract before it expires.
-Natural gas early termination fees can run anywhere from $50 to over $150, effectively erasing any savings you earned.
+A natural gas early termination fee can run anywhere from $50 to over $150, effectively erasing any savings you earned.
+Always check if this fee is a flat rate or pro-rated based on the months left in your term.

 Woman reviews green natural gas plan options on a digital screen outside her home.